learn-academy-2019-delta/react-assessment-4-cardenas378/react.md

 - React is a modern, efficient answer to complex UI applications
 - React will only render on the server using Node.js
-- React is a full stack framework for modern web applications
+- React is a full stack framework for modern web applications(FALSE)
-- React is a flexible library that plays the role of V in an MVC framework
+- React is a flexible library that plays the role of V in an MVC framework (TRUE)
 - You should always update a component's state directly using this.state
 - React is made up of encapsulated components that manage their own state
-- React components render HTML
+- React components render HTML(TRUE)

 1b.
 Add an interesting true fact about React to the list.